At a Glance

 How the School Can Help Kids Get Better at Math

 When kids have trouble with math, there are lots of things schools can do to help.
 There are specific ways of teaching math that can help kids build skills.
-And schools can use supports called accommodations that make it easier for kids who are struggling.
+And schools can use supports called that make it easier for kids who are struggling.

 To get this type of help from the school, you’d need to have your child evaluated.
 A free school evaluation can tell you exactly what your child is struggling with, so you can get and give the right type of help.